Having trouble choosing pieces that work for your figure? We are here to help you shop smartly.

 For this body type, it's all about placing the accent where you want.
 If you want to create the illusion of a waist, you can play with volume to create the appearance of curves.
 You can also opt for loose-fitting cuts that will fall beautifully on your figure.

-For tops, you can accentuate the upper part of your body to create the illusion of a more defined waist.
-Tops like ZOULOU orthe HATISHA blouse and the HERCULES jacket will look great on your figure.
-V-neck tops, patterned tops, or tops with tailoring details will also draw the eye to the upper body.
+For tops, you can highlight the upper part of your body to create the illusion of a more defined waist.
+A top like the LAURENCE, the LEILA jacket, or the LENNON bomber will be perfect for your silhouette.
+Tops with a V-neckline, patterns, or tailored details will also help draw the eye to the upper body.

 To create a proportional and harmonious look, make sure your pants complement the silhouette of your blouse or sweater.
 If you've chosen to add volume to the top, choose a more fitted cut for the bottom and vice versa.